Homeownership

 Homeownership Program Info Video

-We will be accepting applications for our homeownership program from May 6-17, 2024.
+We are not currently accepting applications for our homeownership program.

 Pikes Peak Habitat homes are sold at no profit with an affordable mortgage to qualified homebuyers.
 Homes are built to accommodate families of all types and sizes.